 - INFO 285 Research Methods in Library and Information Science

 - INFO 289 or INFO 299 Culminating Experience

 The elective courses listed below have been helpful to other law librarians who have completed the iSchool program in the past.
 They are included because they help prepare students for job duties in a law library environment.
-The American Association of Law Libraries (AALL) has prepared a list of competencies for success as a law librarian.
+AALL has prepared a list of competencies for success as a law librarian.
 You might want to look at those competencies to help you select appropriate coursework.
-The competencies can be found at: https://www.aallnet.org/about-us/what-we-do/policies/public-policies/competencies-of-law-librarianship/
+The competencies, revised in 2017 and now known as the Body of Knowledge, can be found at: https://www.aallnet.org/about-us/what-we-do/policies/public-policies/competencies-of-law-librarianship/

 - INFO 210.
 Reference and Information Services - Law librarians answer a variety of questions and this class gives a good overview of general reference sources.
 The information on the reference process is useful for all librarians who will be interacting with people.

 - INFO 220.
 Resources and Information Services in Professions and Disciplines - This is a seminar course with rotating topics focusing on different librarianship specialties.
 The legal resources class is especially useful if you do not have legal experience; if you have a law degree, it may not be as helpful.

 - INFO 221.
 Government Information Sources – Law librarians often have to find obscure government documents and statistics.
 Some law librarians maintain collections of government documents.
 This class gives you tools for both.